What Is the Fawn Response? Somatic Experiencing in Carlsbad, CA for Understanding People-Pleasing as a Trauma Pattern

 If you recognize yourself in these patterns, you’re not alone—and healing is possible.
 Our team at Wholeness Collective Therapy Group specializes in helping individuals gently unwind trauma responses and reclaim wholeness.

 Ready to move from fawning to freedom?
-Contact us today to schedule a free 15 minute consultation.
+Contact us today to schedule a free 15-minute consultation.